 Every word is important.

 You’re entering someone’s world.
-And most of them have a life with lack of excitement, full of boredom and tediousness.
+And most of them have a life with a lack of excitement, full of boredom, and tediousness.

-When you sound dull like the most of salespeople, he thinks, “Why do I need this for, I already got enough of that”.
+When you sound dull like most salespeople, he thinks, “Why do I need this, I already got enough of that”.

 But when you’re enthusiastic, you transmit power.
-It’s something different he is used with.
+It’s something different.

 Hi, is John there?
 (Excited).
 Yes